lucasschmidt98py/portfolio/README.md

 # Nuclear Engineer

 I am a motivated student of Applied Mathematics at Wrocław University of Science and Technology mostly interesd in applications of probability theory and stochastic calculus in particle transport equations.
+You can find my C.V [here](English_CV.pdf)!

 ## Education